About PWTransit Canada

 Director of Finance

-Debra Ayling has over 20 years of senior financial management experience in both private and public sectors in various industries.
-Debra has an MBA and CPA designation.
-She is responsible for Transit’s financial operations and believes the role of her department is foremost to ensure accurate, timely information; as well as in assisting our division managers to develop and reach their business unit goals.
-This is accomplished by ensuring integrity in financial processes and procedures, delivering timely and accurate reporting, maintaining and reviewing controls and budgets to enhance accuracy and mitigate risk, and strategically collaborating with other Transit team members.
-Debra has been with PWTransit for approximately three months, and her fresh perspective to our business has and will continue to create value for our internal business units and by extension, our clients.
+Debra Ayling serves as Director of Finance – Transit division for the past five years and has over 25 years of senior financial management experience in both private and public sectors in various industries.
+She has an MBA and CPA designation.
+She is responsible for Transit’s financial operations and believes the role of her department is foremost to ensure accurate, timely information; as well as, in assisting the division managers to develop and reach their business unit goals.
+This is accomplished by ensuring integrity in financial processes and procedures, delivering timely and accurate reporting, maintaining, and reviewing controls and budgets to enhance accuracy and mitigate risk, and strategically collaborating with other team members and stakeholders.

 Community Involvement